robert-crandall/gh-pr-feedback/requirements/prd.md

 6) **Action modes**
    - `markdown`: Markdown to stdout (and to `--output` if set).
    - `raw`: JSON to stdout.
-   - `copilot`: Markdown piped to Copilot CLI with a prompt like:
+   - `summary`: Markdown piped to Copilot CLI with a prompt like:
      - “You are a code assistant.
 Summarize feedback and propose concrete code changes.
 If no changes are needed, explain why.”
    - Configurable `--copilot-cmd` to support `copilot`, or `gh copilot`.